elijah-frank/gollum-Guard/README.md

 ## Features

 - **Key-Based Hiring**
   Right-click any supported golem with a renamed key item to hire them.
-Key items are reusable and remain in your inventory.
+Keys are reusable and stay in your inventory.

-- **Multi-Golem Support**
+- **Hire Multiple Golem Types**
-  Hire Iron Golems, Snow Golems, Guardians, and Elder Guardians as your personal guards.
+  Recruit Iron Golems, Snow Golems, Guardians, and Elder Guardians as your personal guards.

-- **Authorization & Sharing**
+- **Shareable Access**
-  Any player with the correct key item will be ignored by your guards.
-Share keys to grant friendly access.
+  Anyone with the correct key item is recognized as friendly by your guards.
+Give keys to friends to let them pass safely.

-- **Smart Combat AI**
+- **Advanced Combat AI**
-  - **Snow Golems**: Automatically switch targets when line-of-sight is blocked by terrain
-  - **Guardians**: Use beam attacks from water with extended range instead of swimming to targets
+  - **Snow Golems**: Switch targets if their view is blocked, and now their snowball mechanics closely match Bedrock Edition—snowballs passing through fire or lava will ignite targets.
+This lets you build real working snow golem cannons, just like in Bedrock, for creative base defenses.
+  - **Guardians & Elder Guardians**: Can be hired and trapped in tanks to defend your base with their laser beams.
+They now target both land and sea threats, so a trapped guardian will attack any enemy nearby, making it possible to create powerful laser defenses.
-  - **Iron Golems**: Enhanced pathfinding and targeting persistence
+  - **Iron Golems**: Improved pathfinding and persistent targeting for better protection.

-- **Fire Snowballs**
-  Snowballs passing through fire/lava set targets ablaze.
-Soul fire sources create soul fire blocks for extra damage.

 - **Configurable Everything**
-  Attack ranges, target types, key items, messages, and performance settings fully customizable via JSON.
+  All settings—attack ranges, target types, key items, messages, and performance—are fully customizable via JSON.

 - **Performance Optimized**
-  Efficient line-of-sight checking, reduced tick rates, and smart targeting to minimize server impact.
+  Efficient line-of-sight checks, reduced tick rates, and smart targeting to minimize server impact.

 ## Installation